Educational Goals of the Program

 A research committee helps residents with the design and implementation of their research projects.
 Completion of a research project, either clinical or basic science, is a requirement for graduation from the program.

 There are organized and structured conferences for the residents at all participating institutions.
 The residency program has a system wide, integrated two-year academic schedule that covers all orthopaedic educational topics.
 Residents rotating to Lahey Clinic, MGH, the Boston VA and BMC gather at BMC every Friday morning for three hours to receive didactic lectures given by program teaching faculty.
 At BMC ten hours per week is reserved for academic and didactic conferences.
-These conferences include grand rounds, anatomy, sports medicine, adult reconstruction, basic science, pathology, a lecture series by Dr. Robert E. Leach, foot and ankle, hand, trauma, spine, pediatrics and daily board rounds.
+These conferences include grand rounds, anatomy, sports medicine, adult reconstruction, basic science, pathology, foot and ankle, hand, trauma, spine, pediatrics and daily board rounds.
 There is also a monthly journal club where residents are taught critical analysis techniques relevant to scientific literature.
 Monthly hands-on bioskills workshops are also held whereby residents are given the opportunity to practice operative surgical and arthroscopic skills.
 Visiting Professors are invited for one-day educational symposia twice a year.
 While at Lahey Clinic, residents participate in grand rounds and case conferences, in addition to the didactic lecture series held on Fridays at BMC.
 At the Shriners Hospital there is an organized core curriculum for pediatric orthopedics with several lectures each week.

 Residents attend specific educational courses at the expense of the department.
 In addition, the department sponsors residents to present their original research projects at nationally recognized meetings when accepted.